prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/r9-295-x2-review.md

 	</tr>
 </table>

 This GPU has a hash rate of 46 MH/s, and it draws 500W from the wall.
-Each GPU will have a return of $225.45 annually.
-Evidently, it's the best choice if you're looking to mine Ethereum.
+Each GPU will have a return of $276.80 annually.
+Evidently, it's a good choice if you're looking to mine Ethereum.

 **Specifications of the Radeon R9 295X2:**